 top of page

-Microbial Contamination of Cosmetics
+Microbial Contamination in Cosmetics

-There are a variety of potential contamination points
+There are a variety of potential contamination points:

 • Contaminated raw ingredients or water